Pramod0215/Catalog-Product-Management/README.md

 "npm -v",

 ```
-Go to install axios for connect backend to frontend
+Go to install axios for fetch backend to data
 ```
 npm install axios
 ```